puppetlabs/puppet-docs/source/puppet/3.7/reference/resources_file_windows.markdown

 ## Watch for Filesystem Redirection with Windows 2003 or older versions of Puppet

 As of Puppet 3.7, Puppet can run as either a 32- or a 64-bit process.
+As long as you have installed the correct Puppet package for your version of Windows, file system redirection is not an issue for you.

-However, if you're using Windows Server 2003 or older versions of Puppet, you will be affected by the Windows File System Redirector.
-When accessing files in the `%windir%\system32` directory on 64-bit versions of Windows, Windows silently redirects all file system access of `%windir%\system32` to `%windir%\SysWOW64` instead.
+However, if you're using Windows Server 2003 or an older version of Puppet, you will be affected by the Windows File System Redirector.
 This issue is covered in full detail in [Handling File Paths on Windows.][win_paths]

 ## Be Consistent With Case in File Names